 14. Attitudes of Gratitude Journal

 Sometimes, we only need to be thankful for what we have in our lives to be able to maintain a positive outlook.
 And this is what this app is all about.
 Attitudes of Gratitude Journal helps you list down the things you are grateful for at the end of each day.
 Ultimately, you’ll notice that the list is usually longer than what you typically expect.
 By appreciating the things around you, you tend to forget the wants and the should-be that make you feel incomplete –and it’s a good practice to celebrate and remember all the good things in life.

 15. Stress Relief Adult Color Book

 If you’re looking to relieve your stress colorfully, then this coloring app is perfect for you.
 Engaging in art is another good way to manage stress and anxiety.
 Studies have shown that art has therapeutic properties that help deal with negative emotions.
 You can choose from the app’s full range of image selection and themes.
 Aside from helping you control your anxiety and reduce stress, this app also sparks your creativity and enhances your excellent motor skills.

 There are many ways to deal with stress in our lives, and we’ve just shown you 15 of them.
-To fully enjoy these stress relief apps, use a tool like Outbyte Android Care to boost your phone’s performance.
+To fully enjoy these stress relief apps, use a tool like Android cleaner app to boost your phone’s performance.
 It deletes junk files from your device and raises its RAM for smoother app usage.